yohangz/generator-typescript-npm-bower/generators/readme/templates/README.md

 ├── tsconfig.json               # Contains typescript compiler options
 ├── tslint.json                 # Lint rules for the project
 ├── typings.json                # Typings information to generate typings folder
-└── package.json                # Holds various metadata relevant to the project
+├── package.json                # Holds various metadata relevant to the project └── README.md                   # Contains the details of the generated project
 ```

 ## Technologies